cgaber2045/Darcoin-Bot/README.md

 ### 🃏 Blackjack

-* Play blackjack against the bot and win DarCoin/
+* Play blackjack against the bot and win DarCoin!

 `/blackjack 10`

 ### 💼 Jobs

-* Ask a server admin to apply for a job in the server/
+* Ask a server admin to apply for a job in the server!

 `/listjobs`